 Medellin has become famous for public spaces like this.

 Yes, the water museum, it’s a pretty off the beaten track place and not something that would immediately sound interesting, but like I’ve mentioned, Medellin does museums very well.

-The Museo de Agua, located near Alpujarra is no exception.
+The Museo de Agua, located near Alpujarra and the Barefoot Park is no exception.

-The museum focuses on the importance of water and conservation, as well as talking about how Medellin gets its water and where it comes from.
+The museum focuses on how water formed on planet earth and gave birth to life, the importance of water and environmental conservation, as well as talking about how Medellín gets its water and where it comes from.

 There are a number of exhibits that showcase the many different ecological zones of Colombia (from the paramo to the Amazon) which provide a great overview for future travels within Colombia.

 It’s a cool museum, you should give it a chance, even if it’s just for a rainy day escape.
 Expect to spend about an hour here.
 Make a stop at the nearby de los Andes coffee shop or to the popular chain Tostao.

 Envigado is Medellin’s little neighbor to the south.
 They used to be fully separated cities within the valley but have since melded together as the population swelled.

 Envigado gives you a nice little taste of the typical small town, with the central square where old-men hang out sipping tinto and feeding the birds below the big white church.